GuillaumeGoujard/GuillaumeGoujard.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a 4th-year PhD student in UC Berkeley’s ECAL, advised by Prof. Scott Moura.
+I’m a 4th-year PhD student in UC Berkeley’s eCAL, advised by Prof. Scott Moura.
 My research focuses on leveraging mathematical optimization to incorporate and analyze structure in energy systems.

 I enjoy applying my research to industry problems: I’ve interned at Heila Technologoies, Tesla, and was a part time researcher at Lawrence Livermore National Laboratories.
 {style="text-align: justify;"}